Prison Performance Tables

 Custodial Performance Results

-There has been an overall improvement in results in Q1 2016/17 from Q4 2015/16.
-The results reflect a reduction in the number negative incidents from the previous quarter.
-The table below contains the serious negative events that contribute to the Q1 2016/17 custodial performance result.
+The custodial performance results in Q2 2016/17 reflect an increase in the number of incidents from the previous quarter.
+The table below contains the serious events that impact the Q2 2016/17 custodial performance result.

 |Significant disorder event||0||0||0||0|